 You will recieve routine appointment reminders before every session.
 In your portal you will have the ability to cancel and make changes to your upcoming appointments with me.

 Please kindly provide 24 hours advance notice if you need to cancel or reschedule.

 In this section you will find copies of the forms I will ask you to fill out through the client portal.
 These are provided for you to read through in advance if you wish to.

 Frequently Asked Questions

 What happens in a first session?

 First sessions can be nerve wracking, I know because I’ve been there.
-But they don’t have to be.
+But my hope is these Q&A’s will make it easier!
 When we meet for our first session together I will go over some of my policies including confidentiality and obtain your information and informed consent to go ahead with our session.
 I have included links to these forms in the policy section above in case you would like to review them prior to our first meeting.

 We will spend the majority of the first session getting to know each other better.
 I will ask you some questions but mostly it will be a conversation centred on you – what’s been going on for you lately and what you’re hoping to get out of therapy.

 We will also discuss how often you’d like to meet and I will answer any question that you have.